uf-hobi-informatics-lab/GatorTron-Prediction/readme.md

 # GatorTron Prediction

-This package has been developed so researchers can easily use state-of-the-art transformer models and large language models for disease onset prediction from electronic health records (EHR).
+This package provides researchers with an easy-to-use framework for applying state-of-the-art transformer and large language models to disease onset prediction from electronic health records (EHR).

 A visualization technique is also implemented in this package, providing insight into important narrative features driving the prediction.
-This package provides end to end process from training to prediction.
+This package provides an end-to-end process from training to prediction.

 <img src="https://github.com/user-attachments/assets/e9ac2dca-b89a-47ee-86d6-31fa2b4c6160" width="500" height="500">